Pintar-Community/help.stg.pintar.co.id/contents/docs/lms/en/attendance-per-class.md

 ---
 ![](/img/degree-lecture-attendance.jpg)

-Pada dashboard juga terdapat kolom **Attandance**.
-Menu ini berguna untuk melihat kehadiran students disetiap pertemuan pada masing-masing kelas.
+The dashboard also includes an Attendance column.
+This menu is useful for viewing students' attendance for each session in their respective classes.

-**Cara melihat Kehadiran Students :**
+**How to View Students' Attendance :**

-1. Klik *See detail* untuk membuka tampilan Attandancenya dan akan muncul tampilan seperti gambar
+1. Click "See Detail" to open the Attendance view, and a screen similar to the example image will appear.

 ![](/img/degree-lecture-attendance-2.jpg)

-2. Anda dapat melihat rincian kehadiran students disetiap sesi/pertemuan.
+2. You can view the details of students' attendance for each session/meeting.

-Keterangan :
+Notes :

-0 % = Tidak Hadir
+0 % = Absent

-100 % = Hadir
+100 % = Present